Skip to main content

 How Hours Affect Financing

 The following table reflects common patterns we see in the market when contractors finance dozers.
-Every lender underwrites differently based on borrower strength, machine age, dealer support, and intended use — but these ranges give you a general sense of what to expect:
+Every lender underwrites differently based on borrower strength, machine age, dealer support, and intended use — but these ranges give you a general sense of how the structure moves, not whether you get a yes:

 The age of the machine matters alongside the hours.
 A 2022 Cat D6 with 6,000 hours was worked hard but it is a recent-year machine.
 A 2014 Cat D6 with 6,000 hours was lightly used but it is old.
-Lenders factor both age and hours into their decision, and you need to meet both criteria.
+Lenders factor both age and hours into their decision, and because they cap on age at the end of the term, the older machine often gets the shorter term even with fewer hours.

 For a broader look at how credit, age, and hours interact on financing decisions, our equipment financing guide covers the full picture.